Xqhare/shamash/README.md

 ## Installation:

-Shamash should be system agnostic, but I have not tested it anywhere but on Debian.
+Shamash should run on any UNIX system, it's only tested on Debian.

 1. Clone the repository.
 2. Build the project.